ndiego/wordpress-university-workshop/steps/step-2/readme.md

 3. Remove top and bottom padding.

 ### 4. Save changes to the theme
-1. Click on the wrench icon in the top right, this will open the Create Block Theme panel.
+1. Click on the wrench icon in the top right.
+This will open the Create Block Theme panel.
 2. Click “Save Changes” to apply all modifications to the theme itself.